Signals: autonomous schema monitoring

-Signals are scheduled, threshold-aware queries that compile through the same semantic execution layer as everything else in Colrows.
-They give you alerts you can trust - grounded in governed metrics, not stitched together with cron jobs and webhook handlers.
+Autonomous agents cannot operate on stale logic.
+Signals are not just logs.
+They are the real-time feedback loop that keeps your semantic layer deterministic even as your underlying warehouse schemas evolve.
+Scheduled, threshold-aware queries compile through the same semantic execution layer as everything else in Colrows.
+Alerts you can trust.
+Grounded in governed metrics.
+Not stitched together with cron jobs and webhook handlers.

 What a Signal is